Kitware/tangelo/docs/setup.rst

 Configuration Options
 ---------------------

-The following tables, organized by section title, show what fields can be included in the configuration file, what they mean, and their default values if left unspecified.
+The following table shows what fields can be included in the configuration file, what they mean, and their default values if left unspecified.

 ================ =================================================================   =================================
 Option           Meaning                                                             Default value